knupel/Rope/docs/revision.md

 \* version 49

+> R_Puppet2D new class to manipulater puppets point with two handles, it's an extands of R_Line2D

 > R_Pair new class to store quickly acouple of object

 > bvec
 > add function all(), any() and only() like glsl language

+> ivec
+> add function compare() to ivec2, ivec3, ivec4

 > vec
 > add function compare(vec arg, float arg)